pureact/online-video-poker/README.md

 - Sort the hand's face values array
 - Make a set of the hands suits
-- Check if the hands face value
+- Check if the hand's face values are a royal straight (10, J, Q, K, A)
+- Check if the set only has one suit
+- If both of those cases are true then the hand is a royal flush

 ## Contributors